Implementation of Safety Management System

 ■ Causal analysis by Human Factors Analysis and Classification System (HFACS)

 In order to reduce human error, we analyze not only unsafe behavior but also a wide range of factors such as procedures, working environments and organizational impacts, and take measures against underlying risk factors.
-We also statistically analyze the identified factors and address potential organizational issues to proactively prevent human error.
+We also statistically analyze the identified factors and address potential organizational issues to proactively prevent.

 Monitor and review

-We set up and monitor Safety Performance Indicators (SPI) on risk mitigation measures and assess their effectiveness.
+Monitor the implementation of measures and evaluate their effectiveness.
 If the risk level is determined not to be acceptable, additional measures are established and implemented to ensure that the safety management system functions effectively.

 Examples of risks identified by ERC and mitigation measures